d4rkb4sh8/dotfiles_debian/README.md

 My `bootstrap.sh` script is a comprehensive and automated setup script for configuring a Debian-based system.
-Below is a detailed explanation of each section of the script, formatted in Markdown:
+Below is a detailed explanation of each section of the script:

 # Debian Bootstrap Script Explanation